Dhebra

 Dhebra (ઢેબરા) is an Indian bread from the Gujarati cuisine made of pearl millet flour.
-When flavoured with fenugreek leaf, it's called methi dhebra.
+When flavoured with fenugreek leaves, it is called methi dhebra.
+It is a culinary cousin of the flatbread called thalipeeth in Marathi.

+Dhebras can be eaten as a part of any meal - breakfast, brunch, lunch or dinner - or on its own as a snack.
+Due to the oil in the recipe, Dhebras have a good shelf life.

 Preparation

-To create dhebra, sufficient water and salt is mixed in millet flour to make a dough.
+To create dhebra, sufficient water and salt are mixed with millet flour and whole wheat flour to make a dough.
 The resulting dough balls are then flattened on a chakla to a round shape using a belan (rolling pin).
-Then, both sides of the dhebra are streamed with vegetable oil on a tava, until small brown spots appear.
+Then, both sides of the dhebra are lightly fried with vegetable oil on a tava, until small brown spots appear.

 This is a plain dhebra, made of millet flour (bajra atta).
 Because it is the simplest dhebra to make, it is the most commonly consumed in India.
-Another variety is the methi dhebra, in which methi (fenugreek) is added as flavour.
+Another variety is the methi dhebra, in which methi (fenugreek leaves) are added as flavour.
+There is also dhebra made with bottle gourd called dudhi na dhebra.

+Methi Dhebra can be made rotli sized or smaller (thicker) puri sized.